tigerbox-reverse-engineering/tigerbox/wiki/Install-Launcher-and-Store.md

 and install the new packages by typing `reboot`.

-After the packages are installed, you can switch from _OpenLauncher_ to the standard Android Launcher, if you prefer.
+After the packages are installed, you can switch from _OpenLauncher_ to the standard _Android Launcher_, if you prefer.
 The standard one is a bit more responsive, but both are useable.

+If the _Android Launcher_ doesn't show wallpaper, then execute in ADB shell:
+`pm enable com.android.systemui`.
+Effects are immediate.

 ## Install Lucid Browser